Family History

 Sometimes you just need to talk to someone over a cup of tea (green perhaps) about your latest Chinese Australian research success or brick wall.
 The Chinese Australian Historical Society has established a Family History Facebook Group to encourage and assist those who have an interest in tracing their Chinese ancestry in Australia.
 Please join and ask questions or contribute what you have found already.

-Need encouragement or inspiration?
+Encouragement or inspiration?

 Not everyone’s Chinese Australian history will be as exciting or interesting as an episode of Who Do You Think You Are?
 Here is a selection of other stories in various mediums from around Australia.

-Genealogies and Family Histories
+Genealogies and

 Chinese Ancestors stories of some Chinese Australians in Victoria.